-Heat and momentum fluxes alter the ocean mixed-layer depths, which in turn affect sea surface temperatures with implications for atmospheric circulation and precipitation patterns in the tropics (Bernie et al., 2007; Bernie et al., 2008).
-The transient short-term ocean heat uptake feedback is negative; i.e. the ocean has a cooling effect on the air temperatures in the troposphere (Rose et al., 2014) (Figure 8).
-One attempt to combine some of the complex dynamical-thermodynamical processes into a simple feedback-type relationship was that of (Haney, 1971), who derived a relationship between ocean surface heat flux and surface temperature in the form Q = κ(Ta - To), where Q is the downward heat flux from atmosphere into ocean, Ta is a representative atmosphere temperature, and To is a measure of ocean surface temperature.
-Based on observations available at the time, Haney computed an average "coupling coefficient", κ, with a value of 30-45 W m-2 K-1·C-1.
-Subsequent work by (Chu et al., 1998) suggests a value of 65-70 W m-2 K-1·C-1, whereas (Frankignoul et al., 1998) suggest a value of 20 W m-2 K-1·C-1.
-(Frankignoul and Kestenare, 2002) further quantified the oceanic feedback to the anomalous surface heat flux by explicitly separating the surface heat flux anomaly into atmospheric and oceanic forced components: $Q'=q'-k\cdot T_o'$ , where q' is the anomalous atmospheric heat flux and $-k\cdot T_o'$ is the anomalous heat flux induced by sea surface temperature anomaly.
-Using COADS (Comprehensive Ocean-Atmosphere Data Set) ship-based observational data and NCEP reanalysis data, the authors estimated the heat flux feedback $\kappa$ to be in the range of 10 to 35 Wm-2K-1C-1.
-This estimate was refined by Park et al. (2005) by exploiting ship-derived observations EECRA (Extended Edited Cloud Report Archive; Hahn (1999)) together with a satellite-derived data set of turbulent fluxes (ISCCP, Zhang et al. (2004)).
-They obtained seasonal ranges for North Pacific of between 5 and 28 Wm-2K-1C-1 and for the North Atlantic between 9 and 33 Wm-2K-1C-1.
+Heat and momentum fluxes alter the ocean mixed-layer depths, which in turn affect sea surface temperatures with implications for atmospheric circulation and precipitation patterns in the tropics (Bernie et al., 2007, 2008).
+The transient short-term ocean heat uptake feedback is negative; i.e. the ocean has a cooling effect on the air temperatures in the troposphere (Rose et al., 2014) (Fig. 8).
+One attempt to combine some of the complex dynamical-thermodynamical processes into a simple feedback-type relationship was that of Haney (1971), who derived a relationship between ocean surface heat flux and surface temperature in the form $Q = \kappa (T_a - T_o)$ , where Q is the downward heat flux from atmosphere into ocean, $T_a$ is a representative atmosphere temperature, and $T_o$ is a measure of ocean surface temperature.
+Based on observations available at the time, Haney computed an average

+"coupling coefficient", $\kappa$ , with a value of 30-45 Wm-2 °C-1.
+Subsequent work by Chu et al. (1998) suggests a value of 65-70 Wm-2 °C-1, whereas Frankignoul et al. (1998) suggest a value of 20 Wm-2 °C-1.
+Frankignoul and Kestenare (2002) further quantified the oceanic feedback to the anomalous surface heat flux by explicitly separating the surface heat flux anomaly into atmospheric and oceanic forced components: $Q' = q' - k \cdot T'0$ , where q' is the anomalous atmospheric heat flux and $-k \cdot T_0'$ is the anomalous heat flux induced by sea surface temperature anomaly.
+Using COADS (Comprehensive Ocean-Atmosphere Data Set) ship-based observational data and NCEP reanalysis data, the authors estimated the heat flux feedback $\kappa$ to be in the range of 10 to 35 Wm-2 °C-1.
+This estimate was refined by Park et al. (2005) by exploiting ship-derived observations EECRA (Extended Edited Cloud Report Archive; Hahn and Warren, 1999) together with a satellite-derived data set of turbulent fluxes (ISCCP, Zhang et al., 2004).
+They obtained seasonal ranges for the North Pacific of between 5 and $28 \,\mathrm{Wm}^{-2} \,^{\circ}\mathrm{C}^{-1}$ and ranges for the North Atlantic of between 9 and 33 Wm-2 °C-1.
 We will now look at how the basic ocean processes are integrated into the coupled climate framework.